 Hypothetically, if hybridisation were to take place this could result in a breakdown of adapted gene complexes and the deletion of some genotypes (Mufasa 2003) resulting in decreased fitness and lower resilience to environmental changes and threats.
-Note though that the risk of this occurring is considered extremely low.
+Note though that the risk of this occurring is considered extremely low as no other abalone species are known from the proposed ranching concession.